Intel: Renewed competition and other developments (2018–present)

 Due to Intel's issues with its 10 nm process node and the company's slow processor development, the company now found itself in a market with intense competition.
-The company's main competitor, AMD, introduced the Zen microarchitecture and a new chiplet based design to critical acclaim.
+The company's main competitor, AMD, introduced the Zen microarchitecture and a new chiplet-based design to critical acclaim.
 Since its introduction, AMD, once unable to compete with Intel in the high-end CPU market, has undergone a resurgence, and Intel's dominance and market share have considerably decreased.
-In addition, Apple is switching from the x86 architecture and Intel processors to their own Apple silicon for their Macintosh computers from 2020 onwards.
+In addition, Apple began to transition away from the x86 architecture and Intel processors to their own Apple silicon for their Macintosh computers in 2020.
 The transition is expected to affect Intel minimally; however, it might prompt other PC manufacturers to reevaluate their reliance on Intel and the x86 architecture.

 'IDM 2.0' strategy

 On March 23, 2021, CEO Pat Gelsinger laid out new plans for the company.
 These include a new strategy, called IDM 2.0, that includes investments in manufacturing facilities, use of both internal and external foundries, and a new foundry business called Intel Foundry Services (IFS), a standalone business unit.
 Unlike Intel Custom Foundry, IFS will offer a combination of packaging and process technology, and Intel's IP portfolio including x86 cores.
 Other plans for the company include a partnership with IBM and a new event for developers and engineers, called "Intel ON".
 Gelsinger also confirmed that Intel's 7 nm process is on track, and that the first products using their 7 nm process (also known as Intel 4) are Ponte Vecchio and Meteor Lake.

 In January 2022, Intel reportedly selected New Albany, Ohio, near Columbus, Ohio, as the site for a major new manufacturing facility.
 The facility will cost at least $20 billion.
 The company expects the facility to begin producing chips by 2025.
-The same year Intel also choose Magdeburg, Germany, as a site for two new chip mega factories for €17 billion (topping Tesla's investment in Brandenburg).
-Groundbreaking is planned for 2023, while production start is planned for 2027.
-Including subcontractors this would create 10.000 new jobs.
+The same year Intel also choose Magdeburg, Germany, as a site for two new chip mega factories for €17 billion (topping Tesla's manufacturing plant investment in Brandenburg).
+The start of the construction was initially planned for 2023, but this has been postponed to late 2024, while the production start is scheduled for 2027.
+Including subcontractors, this would create 10,000 new jobs.

-In August 2022, Intel signed a $30 billion partnership with Brookfield Asset Management to fund its recent factory expansions.
-As part of the deal, Intel would have a controlling stake by funding 51% of the cost of building new chip-making facilities in Chandler, with Brookfield owning the remaining 49% stake, allowing the companies to split the revenue from those facilities.
+In August 2022, Intel signed a $30 billion partnership with Brookfield Asset Management to fund its then-recent factory expansions.
+As part of the deal, Intel would have a controlling stake by funding 51% of the cost of building new chip-making facilities in Chandler.
+Brookfield owns the remaining 49% stake, allowing the companies to split the revenue from those facilities.

 On January 31, 2023, as part of $3 billion in cost reductions, Intel announced pay cuts affecting employees above midlevel, ranging from 5% upwards.
-It also suspended bonuses and merit pay increases, while reducing retirement plan matching.
+It also suspended bonuses and merit pay increases, reducing retirement plan matching.
 These cost reductions followed layoffs announced in the fall of 2022.